NFL Draft: Giants pick Saquon Barkley, Jets select Sam Darnold

 NEW YORK --The New York Giants passed on an heir apparent to two-time Super Bowl MVP Eli Manning and took a running back that many think is the best to come out of college in decade.

-With the second pick overall, the Giants selected Penn State's Saquon Barkley, who many football experts consider the best running back to enter the NFL since Adrian Peterson came out of Oklahoma in 2007.
+The Giants selected Penn State's Saquon Barkley with the second pick overall, a player many football experts consider the best running back to enter the NFL since Adrian Peterson came out of Oklahoma in 2007.

 Barkley, who entered the draft after his junior season, has all the ingredients to become a great.
 He has quickness, speed, strength, character and can pass protect.
-He also can catch and is a dynamic returner.
+He also can catch and is a dynamic returner, although the Giants don't plan on using him as the top returner.

-"He's a tremendous talent," Giants general manager Dave Gettleman said.
-"You put the film on of a defensive guy and if they're playing Penn State, then I'm watching Saquon.
-He's one of those guys that my mother could have scouted.
-She could have figured that one out."
+Giants general manager Dave Gettleman said he hasn't seen a player like Barkley in almost three decades.
+He has the speed and feet of the little guy with the power and strength of a big guy.

+"This kid makes our quarterback better," Gettleman said.
+"He makes our wide receivers better.
+He makes our O-line better.
+He makes our defense better because we'll have a much stronger ability to hold the ball.
+He is a great kid and he is going to be great for our culture.
+He was the unanimous best player in the draft."

 The Giants need help, coming off a 3-13 season that cost coach Ben McAdoo and general manager Jerry Reese their jobs.